 If you have owned a business for any amount of time you know that networking is a great way to grow your business.
+It is one of those marketing ideas that we love and hate.
 However, there are a lot of us business owners that are more introverted, we are not all like Gary Vee.

 So, I have a confession to make.
 By nature, I am very introverted.
 It is hard to believe because I own a marketing firm.
 In order to be successful, I have to get out there, I have to talk to people, and I have to be seen.